GenericMappingTools/dcw-gmt/README.md

 This repository contains the data and scripts that maintain and build the dcw-gmt package used by **GMT 5 or later**.  **Note**: DCW 2.0.1 requires GMT 6.1.1 or later.
+Building the DCW netCDF database requires the netCDF executables *ncgen* and *nccopy*, usually available in a port called *netcdf-bin* or similar (i.e, separate from the netCDF library).

 This README contains the documentation for DCW.
 For information about building and modifying DCW, please refer to the [contributing guide](CONTRIBUTING.md).